openedx/edx-platform/docs/en_us/platform_api/source/mobile/overview.rst

 Mobile API Overview
 ################################################

-Use the eMobile API to build mobile applications for students to view course information and videos for courses on your instance of Open edX.
+Use the Mobile API to build mobile applications for students to view course information and videos for courses on your instance of Open edX.

 ******************************************